Nuxnuxx/project-internship-vietnam/sdlc/week1/detailledDesignBackend.md

         Request body: { "userId": "", "productId": "", "quantity": "" }
         Middeware :
             - userId exist and is objectID()
-            - productId exista and is a numeric number
+            - productId exist and is a numeric number
             - quantity exist and is a numeric number
             - handleInputErrors
         Response: { "id": "", "userId": "", "items": [{ "productId": "", "quantity": "" }, ...] }